davidhin/travellingthief/README.md

 # travellingthief
-Trying to solve the travelling theif problem for COMP SCI 2203 (2018)
+Trying to solve the travelling thief problem for COMP SCI 2203 (2018)